ksrjcons/CourseraLab/README.md

 # CourseraLab
-This is meant for use by the Coursera Lab on Remote Repositories
+This is meant for use during the Coursera Lab on Remote Repositories